 Another of his accomplishments is permanently on display in the Massachusetts State House.
 The large-scale art work HEAR US commemorates the contributions of women to public life in the Commonwealth.
 The project was managed by Mass Humanities at the request of the state Senate and highlights six key women and the impact of their work on the laws of our state.

 His newest undertaking, the Community College Public Humanities Centers Initiative (CCPHCI), promises to make the humanities even more accessible and useful to the residents of Massachusetts.
 The CCPHCI will marshal and supplement the resources of local community colleges to provide public humanities programs for both students and residents.

-Ten other awardees will be recognized by MCC this year in various categories.
+Ten other awardees were recognized by MCC this year in various categories.
 Paul Grogan of the Boston Foundation will join David Tebaldi in receiving a leadership award.
 Past winners include leading artists, writers, and scholars such as Yo-Yo Ma and David McCullough; world-class institutions like Jacob’s Pillow Dance Festival and the Peabody Essex Museum; and social innovators like the Boston Cyberarts Festival and the Barbara Lee Family Foundation.
-The awards will be presented at the Massachusetts State House during a Wednesday, February 15, 2017 ceremony that is free and open to the public.
+The awards were presented at the Massachusetts State House during a Wednesday, February 15, 2017 ceremony that was free and open to the public.